gcaddick/ASHT/README.md

 I think these could have worked, but my issue was not giving a user the admin privileges for the key.
 At the moment the current user is the key admin, but I do not think this is best practice.
 I used this [aws resource](https://aws.amazon.com/premiumsupport/knowledge-center/update-key-policy-future/) to find a working policy, I then adapted the policy for my usage.
-Such as changing the principal to CLoudTrail and changing these actions to encrypt, decrypt, reencrypt and generateDataKey*.
+Such as changing the principal to CloudTrail and changing the actions to encrypt, decrypt, reencrypt and generateDataKey*.

+The next challenge was using the metric filters, especially the pattern for each of: logging in without MFA, unauthorized API calls and usage of the root account.
+For finding the correct pattern for each metric filter, I used [Fugue](https://docs.fugue.co/FG_R00055.html), which gave a step by step for setting the filter and alarm but I used it for the pattern.
+However the pattern was not the right syntax and thats where I found this [stackoverflow](https://stackoverflow.com/questions/63668422/getting-invalidparameterexception-while-trying-to-setup-cloudwatch-log-filter-vi) resource to edit the patterns to work.I am not
+100% sure I have set up the filter and alarm correctly, but the root usage works as mentioned earlier, this was done by using [this recource](https://docs.fugue.co/FG_R00062.html).
+At the moment, they are set up to a period of 60s and threshold set to 0.
+When the alarm goes into alarm state, this is sent to a SNS topic which a temporary email is subscribed to the topics and therefore gets an email notification.